 Seed Savers Network, Kenya.
 Organization working for seeds since 2009, with support from HIVOS.
 In 2019 they documented 64 cultivars, assessed their nutritional value and wrote a policy paper.

 MASIPAG, Philippines.
-Network of organizations, producersxs and researchersxs for the sustainable use and management of biodiversity through peasant control of genetic and biological resources, agricultural production and associated knowledge, created in 1996.
-It works with 35,000 producersxs throughout the country, who select rice and maize seeds to adapt to local conditions.
+Network of organizations, producers and researchers for the sustainable use and management of biodiversity through peasant control of genetic and biological resources, agricultural production and associated knowledge, created in 1996.
+They organization gathers 35,000 producers throughout the country, who select rice and maize seeds to adapt to local conditions.
 They treasure more than a thousand traditional rice varieties.

-Centre for Agroecology, Water and Resilience (CAWR), University of Coventry, UK It works on the relationships between traditional knowledge, intellectual property and agroecology.
-He collaborates with the Garden Organic seed library, and participates in projects on seed sovereignty in Zimbabwe.
+Centre for Agroecology, Water and Resilience (CAWR), University of Coventry, UK works on the relationships between traditional knowledge, intellectual property and agroecology.
+They collaborateswith the Garden Organic seed library, and participates in projects on seed sovereignty in Zimbabwe.

 Centre de Coopération Internationale en Recherche Agronomique pour le Développement (CIRAD), France.
 Research on common goods and equity and diversity management systems in West Africa.
 They link research centres to international processes of building public policy around seeds.